 Herb

 said.
 “What is there to make up?
-I know what I know.
-That’s
+I know what I know

 , and that’s